New Mountain Homes With Touches of the Past

-As you’re building a mountain home, you might consider the use of reclaimed slate, clay or concrete tiles for your roof.
-There are several good reasons for doing so.
+NC mountain real estate is also ideal for the use of reclaimed slate, clay or concrete roof tiles.
 They’re fireproof, extremely long-lasting and environmentally-friendly.
 Even with older material, the quality is likely to be very good.
 They enhance the beauty of a property, adding character and style.
 Little maintenance is required for a tile roof.
 And they’re usually cost-effective compared to the alternatives.

 So where do you find these gems from years gone by?